-A small town on a hill above the River Jaudy at its confluence with the river Guindy, Treguier has a lot to discover in its historical centre, a result of the trade in flax and hemp which brought wealth to Tréguier in the Middle Ages and a trade made possible by the river port in the town, which gives easy access to the English Channel.
+A small town on a hill above the River Jaudy at its confluence with the river Guindy, Treguier has an attractive historical centre, a consequence of the trade in flax and hemp which brought wealth to Tréguier in the Middle Ages and a trade made possible by the river port in the town, which gives easy access to the English Channel.

 Your visit to Tréguier will focus mostly in the streets between the Place de la Republique (parking available) and the pleasure port on the Gaudy river, with Place Martray (next to the cathedral) in the centre of the old district.
 The tourist office is on the Place de General de Gaulle near the pleasure port at the end of Rue Renan.

 One of the best known - and perhaps the most beautiful - of the half-timbered houses in Treguier was birthplace to the reputed (and controversial) 19th century writer Ernest Renan, and is now a museum celebrating his life, including a recreation of his work studio.
-The building is a listed among 85 French National Monuments.
+The building is listed as one of the 85 French National Monuments.

 Tréguier is also well known for its gothic style cathedral.
 The 14th century Cathedral Saint-Tugdual is an imposing architectural masterpiece, best known for having three towers running above the transept, each a different style.
 One of the towers is a remnant from the roman style cathedral that previously stood here.
-The cathedral also has a lovely cloister dating from the 15th century.
+The cathedral also has a lovely cloister dating from the 15th century: see Treguier cathedral.

 Market day in Treguier is wednesday.

 Activities close to Tréguier

-Boat trips from Tréguier port are a popular way to explore, whether on organised boat trips of by hiring a canoe for the afternoon.
+Boat trips from Tréguier port are a popular way to explore the river, whether on organised boat trips of by hiring a canoe for the afternoon.